woleet/woleet-cli/README.md

       --s3NoSSL                    use S3 without SSL (strongly discouraged) --s3SecretAccessKey string   your SecretAccessKey
-      --strict                     re-sign any file that has changed since last signature or if the pubkey was changed --widsPubKey string          public key (ie. bitcoin address) to use to sign --widsSignURL string         Woleet.ID Server sign URL ex: "https://idserver.com:3002" (required) --widsToken string           Woleet.ID Server API token (required) --widsUnsecureSSL            do not check Woleet.ID Server's SSL certificate validity (only for development)
+      --strict                     re-sign any file that has changed since last signature or if the pubkey was changed --widsPubKey string          public key (ie. bitcoin address) to use to sign (required) --widsSignURL string         Woleet.ID Server sign URL ex: "https://idserver.com:3002" (required) --widsToken string           Woleet.ID Server API token (required) --widsUnsecureSSL            do not check Woleet.ID Server's SSL certificate validity (only for development)